-VBoxManage setextradata "VM name" "VBoxInternal/TM/WarpDrivePercentage" 50
+\$ VBoxManage setextradata <VM-name> "VBoxInternal/TM/WarpDrivePercentage" 50

-9.13.3 Tuning the Guest Additions Time Synchronization Parameters where PARAMETER is one of the following:
+9.11.3 Tuning the Guest Additions Time Synchronization Parameters

 The Oracle VM VirtualBox Guest Additions ensure that the guest's system time is synchronized with the host time.
 There are several parameters which can be tuned.
 The parameters can be set for a specific VM using the following command: